• Skip to primary navigation

 Make the Chicken Broth From Scratch

-• Add 10 cups of water, a whole chicken, salt, bay leaves, and a whole onion (peeled and halved).
-Bring the whole chicken to a boil, then turn the stovetop on medium-low heat.
+• Add the water, a whole chicken, salt, bay leaves, and a whole onion (peeled and halved).
+Bring the whole chicken to a simmer, then turn the stovetop to low heat.
 Simmer covered for about 2 hours until the chicken starts to fall apart.

 • Separate the whole chicken from the broth using a strainer.
 Set the broth and chicken aside.
 You should have about 7 to 8 cups of homemade chicken broth.